 The modern buying process starts long before a customer interacts with a distributor, reseller or partner.
 In fact, “57 percent of the purchase decision is complete before a customer even calls a supplier,” according to CEB.
 In order to meet this challenge, the successful modern sales professional must understand where customers are in the buying cycle to produce personalized, relevant communications that truly engage customers – anytime, anywhere.

 The modern buyer is digitally driven, socially connected, mobile with multiple devices and empowered with unlimited access to not only information, but people to inform their purchase.
 “More than 50 percent of buyers consult third-party sources before consulting a company’s sales force,” according to Avanade.

 Today’s B2B buyers are more knowledgeable and no longer rely on a salesperson in the same manner.
-According to a recent study by Forrester, up to 70 percent of the information B2B buyers see before making a purchase decision is self discovered, not given to them by a sales representative.
-Meaning buyers are seeking information that can add value to their purchasing process, not simply someone who is trying to convince them to buy a prepackaged offering that doesn’t truly address their complex needs.
+In fact, when buyers are comparing multiple suppliers‚ the amount of time spent with anyone sales rep may be only 5% or 6%.
+This means buyers are seeking information that can add value to their purchasing process, not simply someone who is trying to convince them to buy a prepackaged offering that doesn’t truly address their complex needs.

 EVOLUTION OF THE SALES STRATEGY

 In today’s nanosecond culture, sales success relies on content and messaging being brief with a value proposition that is strictly about the buyer and what that individual is trying to achieve.

 Competitive differentiation these days is achieved by selling business outcomes.
 B2B product-focused vendors must transition from selling solutions to outcomes selling that focuses on delivering tailored offerings that fulfill the business objectives customers are trying to achieve.
 In a sea of technology offerings, creating tailored solutions that demonstrate a clear and strong business advantage will set your offering apart from the competition.